In the past decade, the blue cammies have been many things.

 "If this sticky molten material came in contact with skin it would contribute to increased burn injury," according to the Oct.
 15, 2012, test report.

-Experts also warned that the polyester in utility coveralls would melt in a fire, raising the specter that the fleet’s most common shipboard uniforms put sailors in danger.
+Experts also warned that the polyester in utility coveralls would also melt in a fire, raising the specter that the fleet’s most common shipboard uniforms put sailors in danger.

 After a comprehensive review, the fleet commanders agreed.
 They banned the blue NWU as the working uniform at sea, but still allowed it for occasional wear like for line-handling while returning to port.
 They fast-tracked the flame-resistant variant coveralls to the fleet to protect sailors who didn't already wear flight suits or engineering coveralls, both of which are flame-resistant.